 Identifying Carpenter Bees

-Carpenter bees’ appearance differs from bumblebees slightly, as they are of a similar size but with a shiny black abdomen instead of a hairy abdomen with yellow markings.
+Carpenter bees’ appearance differs from bumble bees slightly, as they are of a similar size but with a shiny black abdomen instead of a hairy abdomen with yellow markings.
 Their behavior, however, is much different.
 Carpenter bees get their name from the way they excavate tunnels in wood to build their nests.
+Nests usually consist of tunnels half of an inch in diameter and 6-10″ deep and may include several brood chambers.
 Many homeowners notice the small holes across the sides of wooden surfaces around their home.
 This can become problematic to the aesthetic appeal of a home, deck, or fence, and in some extreme cases can even threaten the structural integrity of the wood.
+They prefer the wood from redwood, cedar, pine, and cypress trees and target wood that is unpainted, untreated, and weathered.
 Male carpenter bees are also very aggressive and, despite not having a stinger, will dive-bomb the heads of people who come too close to nesting sites.
+Female carpenter bees can sting in defense if provoked.

 Why are they here?